View Stats Panel Reference Guide

-Welcome to the View Stats Panel, an essential tool that helps our members to dissect, analyze, and understand the performance of selected trading strategies.
-This robust feature is housed within both the Scan Tab and the Smart Studies Tab which empowers you to delve into strategies, uncover insights, and make data-driven decisions, providing a unified and integrated experience.
+Welcome to the View Stats Panel, an essential tool that helps our members dissect, analyze, and understand the performance of selected trading strategies.
+This robust feature is housed within both the Scan Tab and the Smart Studies Tab which empowers you to dive into strategies, uncover insights, and make data-driven decisions, providing a unified and integrated experience.

 In the Stats Tab, you'll find an in-depth breakdown of performance metrics, including advanced statistics that allow for precise evaluation.